shahzeb61518/shahzeb61518/README.md

 > MongoDB and MySQL.

-> Experienced in React JS and used Redux for
+> Experienced in React JS and used Redux for state management.

-> State management.

 > Implemented token-based authentication with
 > JWT.